Running the Examples

 Apply migrations locally

-When running locally, you can apply migrations directly using make apply_migration
+When running locally, you can apply migrations directly using the CLI.

 Authentication